evalarumbe/py_prompter_logger/README.md

 # Python Prompter Logger

-This boilerplate is intended as a starting point for Python prototypes.
+This boilerplate is intended as a starting point for Python prototypes that need prompting and/or logging.
-It contains logic for:
-- prompting: accepting input from the CLI

-  and

-- logging: outputting logs to a file
+We're in MVP territory, to be improved over time.